stabilaprotocol/documentation-en/docs/introduction/dpos.md

 ## DPoS overview
 The role of consensus is to select the executives in the blockchain system.
 The executives verify the transaction data and keep the account in order to broadcast new accounts to other nodes in the network and obtains the approval of the new accounts from other nodes.
 As a specific implementation of consensus, DPoS works in the following way:

 The DPoS consensus selects some nodes as executives in the blockchain system based on the number of votes they receive.
 First, when the blockchain system starts to operate, a certain number of tokens will be issued, and then the tokens will be given to nodes in the blockchain system.
 A node can apply to be a executives candidate in the blockchain system with a portion of the tokens.
-Any token-holding node in the blockchain system can vote for these candidates.
-Every t period of time, the votes for all the candidates will be counted.
+Any token-holding node in the blockchain system can vote for these executives.
+Every t period of time, the votes for all the executives will be counted.
 Top N candidate nodes with the most votes will become executives for the next t period.
 After t period of time, the votes will be counted again to elect the new executives, and the cycle continues.

 Let's see how it's realized in the context of STABILA: